 New Budget Request of \$5.425 million to provide for lifecycle and upgrade technologies to enhance customer experience and improve reliability of transit service.
 Project will be funded by Fuel Tax \$4.0 million, Pay-As-You-Go \$1.1 million and Lifecycle Maintenance and Upgrade Reserve \$325 thousand.
-Operating Impact of Capital: None.

-Program 655 : Outside Plant and Support Systems
+Program 655: Outside Plant and Support Systems